 - Located approximately 50 km southwest of Our Liteni

-- historically Western Moldavia/Moldova
+- historically Western Moldavia

 Our Liteni

 The village of Liteni which figures prominantly in the heritage of our Cojocari family is the village named Liteni in Moara Commune, Suceava County, Romania.
+In this page you will see us refer to is as ‘Our’ Liteni or village etc..

 | Map Coordinates: 47°34′15″N 26°10′54″E | Altitude: 303 m / 994 ft1 |

-| Historic Population: 1900 Census: 8352 1930 Census: 9023 2021 Census: 7354 | Moara Commune Homepage Wikipedia: Moara Commune |
+| Historic Population: 1900 Census: 8352 1930 Census: 9023 2021 Census: 7354 | Moara Commune Homepage Moara Commune Wikipedia Page |

-| Villages in the Moara Commune: Bulai, Frumoasa, Groapa Vlădichii, Liteni, Moara Carp, Moara Nica, Vornicenii Mari, Vornicenii Mici |
+| Villages in the Moara Commune with Our Liteni: Bulai, Frumoasa, Groapa Vlădichii, Liteni, Moara Carp, Moara Nica, Vornicenii Mari, Vornicenii Mici |

-- 1240’s: The good people of our village of Liteni (if it existed then) would have been aware of the invasion of nearby regions by the Mongol empire.
+The good people of our village of Liteni (if it existed then) would have been aware of the invasion of nearby regions by the Mongol empire.
 The path that the Mongols travelled may have lead them from what is now Kiev in the Ukraine through to what is today the Romanian city of Bistrița.
 That path would have lead them near to the modern city of Suceava which is only 12 km northeast of our village means that our village would have been, at worst, affected or at best, aware.5

-- The portion of the Mongol Empire that our Liteni Romanians were nearest to was known as ‘The Golden Horde‘.
-The maps of The Golden Horde over time seem to show that to the east of our Liteni the border stopped at the Prut River which is approximately 50 km directly to the east where the border between today’s Romania and the modern country of Moldova is found.
+The portion of the Mongol Empire that our Liteni Romanians were nearest to was known as ‘The Golden Horde‘.
+The maps of The Golden Horde over time seem to show that to the east of Our Liteni the border stopped at the Prut River which is approximately 50 km directly to the east where the border between today’s Romania and the modern country of Moldova is found.
 The Golden Horde also held the land in the south of what is now modern Romania along the Black Sea.
-It is safe to say that the Romanians in the region around our Liteni were very aware of Mongol rule over their fellow cultural Romanians to the east and south.6
+It is safe to say that the Romanians in the region around Our Liteni were very aware of Mongol rule over their fellow cultural Romanians to the east and south.6

-- Looking at maps of the ‘The Golden Horde‘ it seems that while the Mongol armies passed through the area of our village, they did not end up ruling the region for whatever reason.
+Looking at maps of the ‘The Golden Horde‘ it seems that while the Mongol armies passed through the area of our village, they did not end up ruling the region for whatever reason.

 Village of Litincuți, Moldavia